e107 User Guide

 This log is to record user-related events - such as signups, setting changes, logins and log outs.

 The level of logging is controllable.
-In the Preference section, you can select the types of events which are logged, as well as for which user class.
+In the Preference section, you can select the types of events which are logged, as well as for which .

 Rolling Log